dangur/neighbormedia/sites/all/modules/contrib/smtp/phpmailer/README.md

 That's it.
 You should now be ready to use PHPMailer!

 ## Localization
-PHPMailer defaults to English, but in the [language](language/) folder you'll find numerous (41 at the time of writing!) translations for PHPMailer error messages that you may encounter.
+PHPMailer defaults to English, but in the [language](language/) folder you'll find numerous (39 at the time of writing) translations for PHPMailer error messages that you may encounter.
 Their filenames contain [ISO 639-1](http://en.wikipedia.org/wiki/ISO_639-1) language code for the translations, for example `fr` for French.
 To specify a language, you need to tell PHPMailer which one to use, like this:

 ```php
 // To load the French version